Monotonicity of Equilibria in Nonatomic Congestion Games: Summary and open problems

 \subsection{Acknowledgments}

+We thank the reviewers for their careful reading and insightful comments.
+We also thank our colleague Tobias Harks for pointing out the connection of our results with the paper by \citet{FujGoeHarPeiZen:MOR2017}, and Tzachi Gilboa and Ludger R\"uschendorf for some historical insights about comonotonicity.
 Valerio Dose and Marco Scarsini are members of GNAMPA-INdAM.
-Their work was partially supported by the GNAMPA project CUP\_E53C22001930001 \emph{``Limiting behavior of stochastic dynamics in the Schelling segregation model''}, and by the MIUR PRIN 2017 Project ALGADIMAR \emph{``Algorithms, Games, and Digital Markets''}.
+Their work was partially supported by the GNAMPA project CUP\_E53C22001930001 ``Limiting behavior of stochastic dynamics in the Schelling segregation model'' and by the MIUR PRIN project 2022EKNE5K ``Learning in Markets and Society.''
 Roberto Cominetti's research was supported by Proyecto Anillo ANID/PIA/ACT192094.